ppy/osu-wiki/news/2023/2023-08-20-osu-language-exchange-september-2023.md

 ---

 Interested in joining, but feel like you might not have enough time?
 No worries!
-The [sign-up form](https://forms.gle/GiZUvqu4XQtjidMt5) will ask you for your availability so you can take the event at your own pace.
+The [sign-up form](https://forms.gle/GiZUvqu4XQtjidMt5) will ask you for your availability, so you can take the event at your own pace.

 If you'd like to share this event with someone in a different language, you can find translated versions of this news post at the bottom of the English forum post [here](https://osu.ppy.sh/community/forums/topics/1808561).